Expanding our horizon

 - An upcoming agreement (currently being finalized) with a banking partner to provide the necessary guarantees to finance the construction of the MANTA and its first 3 years of operation.

-- The release of the MANTA consultation specifications (document given to shipyards) in a few weeks, which will be followed by a Call for Expression of Interest to identify by the end of the year the shipyards willing and able to carry out this kind of innovative project, before the validation of budgetary offers.
+- The release of the MANTA consultation specifications (document given to shipyards) in a few weeks, which will be followed by a Call for Expression of Interest to identify by 2024 the shipyards willing and able to carry out this kind of innovative project, before the validation of budgetary offers.

 These last two points, financial and technical, allow us to foresee a start of construction of the MANTA at the end of 2023, which implies a postponement of its launch to the second half of 2025.
 The 18 months of COVID during which the search for funds was slowed down have in fact delayed us by one year on the initial financial schedule.
 The guarantee of being followed by a banking partner allows us to approach these next steps with confidence.